Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Estimating the T-CACE

+\begin{proof} See \S\ref{pro: randomization Hajek Estimator consistency} for a detailed proof. \end{proof} \end{theorem} The fixed ratio condition is used only as an asymptotic device and ensures that as the study sample grows towards infinity, the corresponding target population size also grows towards infinity.
+In settings when researchers are interested in finite-population settings, we refer readers to \citet{li2017general}.
 To characterize the asymptotic distribution of the weighted estimator, we begin by first assuming that the selection model and the treatment assignment model are known.
 Then, the weighted estimator will be asymptotically normally distributed.